Amanda Visuals

 Structure

-User research, user centred design, collaboration, iteration & implementation support.
+User research, user centred design, collaboration, iteration, prototype & implementation support.

 Discovery & user research highlights